vmchale/atspkg/README.md

 [![Build Status](https://travis-ci.org/vmchale/atspkg.svg?branch=master)](https://travis-ci.org/vmchale/atspkg)

 This is a build system for ATS written in Haskell and configured with Dhall.
+It is not yet stable.

 ## Installation